Introduction

 Read options from the named group from my.cnf or the

-file specified with MYSQL_READ_DEFAULT_FILE
+file specified with MYSQL_READ_DEFAULT_FILE.
+This option

 is not available if mysqlnd is used, because mysqlnd does not read the mysql